MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

  An RGB color value.

 ### Remarks
  This method retrieves the color that the framework uses to draw the foreground of the current property grid control.
-The [CMFCPropertyGridCtrl::GetBkColor](#cmfcpropertygridctrl__getbkcolor) method retrieves the background color.
+The [CMFCPropertyGridCtrl::GetBkColor](#getbkcolor) method retrieves the background color.

-##  <a name="cmfcpropertygridctrl__hittest"></a>  CMFCPropertyGridCtrl::HitTest
+##  <a name="hittest"></a>  CMFCPropertyGridCtrl::HitTest
  Retrieves a pointer to the property object that corresponds to a property grid control item if a specified point is in the item.
 This method also indicates the area in the property grid control that contains the point.

 ```